shitalrane/Expense-Tracker-UI/README.md

 1) Run "npm i" to install the dependencies.

-2) Copy and save as .env.
-Set API host in the .env file if necessary.

-3) Finally run the app with npm start.
+2) Finally run the app with npm start.

-4) The app should be running at http://localhost:3000
+3) The app should be running at http://localhost:3000

+**TO-DO**
+1) Study and implement better cache mechanism
+2) Mobile testing and changes if required